 Revenue vs. profitability

 If you’re increasing revenue without increasing profitability, you’re leaving money on the table.
 For example, if your revenues go up because you’re serving more clients, but the overhead and administrative costs of serving each client are high, that undercuts your profit margin.
-To maximize law firm profitability, firms need to balance maximizing revenues with minimizing costs.
+To maximise law firm profitability, firms need to balance maximising revenues with minimising costs.